-"Plain Talk Philadelphia" offers an expanded program for youth participants by incorporating the 12-week curriculum, Life Planning Education: A Youth Development Program, developed by Advocates for Youth.
+"Plain Talk Philadelphia" offers an expanded program for youth participants by incorporating the 12week curriculum, Life Planning Education: A Youth Development Program, developed by Advocates for Youth.
 The family life education curriculum addresses such topics as values, self-esteem, sexuality, relationships, reducing sexual risk, violence prevention, community responsibility, parenting, and career development and includes skill-building exercises.
 Youth participants who complete the 12-week course have the opportunity to participate in the Youth Activist Network, an after-school youth group that engages young people in community advocacy activities.
 In part, the group works with local pharmacists and health care providers to expand adolescent access to reproductive health care and improve the services provided to young people.
 "Plan Talk Philadelphia" also includes particular activities for male youth.
 The overall goal of the program is to reduce rates of teen pregnancy and STDs, including HIV, among the target population.
-Separate the program is to reduce rates of teen pregnancy and STDs, including HIV, among the target population.